-My new name is Michelle Meramour and I am the creator of the Meramour Body-Feedback Muscle Testing System.
-In this video, I will share with you my unexpected journey of changing my name in order to become a published author, educator, and mentor.
+My new name is Michelle Meramour and I am the creator of the Meramour Body-Feedback acupuncture system.
+I would like to share with you my unexpected journey of changing my name in order to become a published author, educator, and mentor.
 I will also answer the questions everyone wants to know; Why did I change my name?
 Did I get a divorce?
 And is Meramour my maiden name?

 Between 2011 and 2016 I was more than burning the candle at both ends.
 I had been seeing an average of 50 clients a week, managing up to 19 employees, teaching workshops, and creating online classes.
 All while raising two kids and spending time with my husband.
 I now realize that the impact of always saying “yes” leads to a life out of balance.